kieranknowles1/WebIntegrationAssignment/readme.md

 ## Additional Information

 ### API
+The source code for the API is located in the `./server` directory.

 The firebase-jwt package is included in the `.gitignore` file and must be installed manually if cloning this repository using the following command:
 ```bash